Methane: Methane radical reactions

 Given appropriate conditions, methane reacts with halogen radicals as follows:

 where X is a halogen: fluorine (F), chlorine (Cl), bromine (Br), or iodine (I).
 This mechanism for this process is called free radical halogenation.
 It is initiated when UV light or some other radical initiator (like peroxides) produces a halogen atom.
 A two-step chain reaction ensues in which the halogen atom abstracts a hydrogen atom from a methane molecule, resulting in the formation of a hydrogen halide molecule and a methyl radical (•CH3).
 The methyl radical then reacts with a molecule of the halogen to form a molecule of the halomethane, with a new halogen atom as byproduct.
 Similar reactions can occur on the halogenated product, leading to replacement of additional hydrogen atoms by halogen atoms with dihalomethane, trihalomethane, and ultimately, tetrahalomethane structures, depending upon reaction conditions and the halogen-to-methane ratio.

+This reaction is commonly used with chlorine to produce dichloromethane and chloroform via chloromethane.
+Carbon tetrachloride can be made with excess chlorine.

 Uses

-Methane is used in industrial chemical processes and may be transported as a refrigerated liquid (liquefied natural gas, or LNG).
+Methane may be transported as a refrigerated liquid (liquefied natural gas, or LNG).
 While leaks from a refrigerated liquid container are initially heavier than air due to the increased density of the cold gas, the gas at ambient temperature is lighter than air.
 Gas pipelines distribute large amounts of natural gas, of which methane is the principal component.

 Fuel

-Methane is used as a fuel for ovens, homes, water heaters, kilns, automobiles, turbines, etc. Activated carbon is used to store methane.
+Methane is used as a fuel for ovens, homes, water heaters, kilns, automobiles, rockets, turbines, etc.

 As the major constituent of natural gas, methane is important for electricity generation by burning it as a fuel in a gas turbine or steam generator.
 Compared to other hydrocarbon fuels, methane produces less carbon dioxide for each unit of heat released.
 At about 891 kJ/mol, methane's heat of combustion is lower than that of any other hydrocarbon, but the ratio of the heat of combustion (891 kJ/mol) to the molecular mass (16.0 g/mol, of which 12.0 g/mol is carbon) shows that methane, being the simplest hydrocarbon, produces more heat per mass unit (55.7 kJ/g) than other complex hydrocarbons.
-In many cities, methane is piped into homes for domestic heating and cooking.
+In many areas with a dense enough population, methane is piped into homes and businesses for heating, cooking, and industrial uses.
 In this context it is usually known as natural gas, which is considered to have an energy content of 39 megajoules per cubic meter, or 1,000 BTU per standard cubic foot.
-Liquefied natural gas (LNG) is predominantly methane (CH4) converted into liquid form for ease of storage or transport.
+Liquefied natural gas (LNG) is predominantly methane converted into liquid form for ease of storage or transport.